• Officers & Staff

 Kay Cremeans graduated from The Ohio State University with a bachelor’s degree in 1984.
 She graduated from Capital University Law School in 1988 and was admitted to the practice of law in Ohio the same year.
 She is admitted to practice law in the United States District Court for both the Northern and Southern Districts of Ohio.

-Kay has been employed with the FOP/OLC since 1988 when she was hired as General Counsel.
-In January of 2020, Kay was appointed as the Chief Counsel for the FOP/OLC.
-In her role as Chief Counsel, Kay manages the FOP/OLC legal staff in addition to continuing to represent several bargaining units of FOP/OLC members around the State of Ohio.
+Kay has been employed with the FOP/OLC since 1988 when she was hired as Staff Attorney.
+In January of 2020, Kay was appointed as General Counsel for the FOP/OLC.
+In her role as General Counsel, Kay manages the FOP/OLC legal staff in addition to continuing to represent several bargaining units of FOP/OLC members around the State of Ohio.
 As an attorney for the FOP/OLC for well over thirty years, Kay has represented law enforcement officers and safety support personnel in all aspects of public sector labor law including investigatory interviews, pre-disciplinary hearings, mediations, grievance hearings and negotiating collective bargaining agreements.
 Kay has represented hundreds of FOP/OLC members in single and multi-day arbitration hearings.
 Kay has extensive experience representing the FOP/OLC all over the state in the various Courts of Appeal defending arbitration awards.
 In addition, Kay has extensive experience in administrative practice before the Ohio State Employment Relations Board and the Ohio Personnel Board of Review.
-Over the past 3 decades Kay has represented the FOP/OLC at SERB in complex statutory Representation and Unfair Labor Practice hearings.
+Over the past 3 decades, Kay has represented the FOP/OLC at SERB in complex statutory Representation and Unfair Labor Practice hearings.
 Kay also travels around the State of Ohio lecturing on the U.S. Supreme Court cases that govern the rights of law enforcement officers in Ohio.

 Douglas Behringer